Hanna Råman, Vittangi

 Together with her sister Mia, Lena Viltok has a studio and boutique in Jokkmokk.
 She mainly designs and sews leather/fur hats, shoes and larger garments, as well as doing commissioned design work.
 In many ways, her business, the studio, has developed out of a need to develop her art.

 What inspires you?
 I am very inspired by the materials I work with.
 Our traditional Sámi handicraft, which is a treasure and an inheritance, is also a very great inspiration, as are people who go their own way, instead of following the crowd.
 But my greatest source of inspiration is the place where I live, the land and the sky.
-The mountains, forests, heaths, rivers, starry skies, sunrises, bad weather, and everything that lives there.
+The mountains, forests, heaths, rivers, starry skies, sunrises, bad weather, and everything live there.
 The sense of security and strength it gives me and, above all, the power in it.

 What do you wish to communicate with your designs?
 With my design I want to convey the power and life that is in everything around us, and the richness of Sámi cultural expression.
 I want to make these even more visible for the rest of society.